pubkey/rxdb/docs-src/replication-graphql.md

         pull: {
             queryBuilder: pullQueryBuilder,
             modifier: (doc => {
-                //Wwe have to remove optional non-existent field values
+                // We have to remove optional non-existent field values
                 // they are set as null by GraphQL but should be undefined Object.entries(doc).forEach(([k, v]) => {
                     if (v === null) {